 Judges will examine all entries received by the deadline above.
-The winner will be selected within two weeks of the submission deadline.
-One winner will be awarded the scholarship amount, and notable entries may be published on the Neal Davis Law website.
+Entries will be judged on argument presented as well as reader-friendliness for online audiences.
+The winner will be selected and notified up to 6 weeks after the submission deadline.
+One winner will be awarded the scholarship amount, and notable entries will also be published on the Neal Davis Law website.

 “On top of practicing law, one of my passions in life is helping students of all backgrounds and ages succeed.
 I privately fund this scholarship program to help students like you pursue education.
 Whether you’re in law school or another higher learning institution, I hope this scholarship takes away some of the financial burdens and stress you face, allowing you to focus on your academic success.